apieschel/wordpress-sandbox/README.md

-WordPress theme sandbox for exploring algorithms, data structures, and WordPress quirks.
+A custom WordPress theme sandbox for exploring algorithms, data structures, and WordPress quirks.
 Built on the Underscores starter theme.
-Should work on any standard WordPress installation.
+Should load on any standard WordPress installation.